Cottage Cheese Chocolate Chip Cookies (Soft and Chewy)

 In a large mixing bowl, add 1/3 cup blended cottage cheese, 1/4 cup coconut oil, 2/3 cup cane sugar until smooth, 2 teaspoons vanilla extract, and 1 teaspoon apple cider and mix until smooth with a hand mixer or upright stand mixer.
 Add 1 egg white and mix until incorporated.

 Add the dry ingredients, including 1 cup almond flour, 1 cup oat flour, 1/4 cup tapioca flour, 1/4 cup protein powder, 1 teaspoon cinnamon, 1/2 teaspoon baking soda, and 1/2 teaspoon salt and mix until you have a soft cookie dough.
-Fold in 1 cup chocolate chips.
+The dough should be soft and scoopable, not runny or crumbly.

 Cottage cheese blended smooth in a chopper cup with an immersion blender.